AMorgaut/babel-plugin-transform-class/README.md

 Transpiler are very powerful, but can be frustrating when generated code do not fit to what we'd like.

 Use this transform plugin if you like what it generates for you.
-The generated code is ES3 compliant as long as you also add the required polyfills.
+The generated code is ES3 compliant as long as you also add [the 2 required polyfills](https://github.com/AMorgaut/babel-plugin-transform-class/wiki).

 So, this transform plugin purely concentrate itself on the ES6 class notation.